Mission Statement

 Frequently Asked Questions

-Provider fraud means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
+Provider fraud means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to that individual or some other person.
 It includes any act that constitutes fraud under applicable federal or state law.

 Examples include, but are not limited to: